-This course provides an overview of geothermal energy, particularly focusing on the concepts, equipment, materials, technologies, techniques and practices involved in drilling geothermal wells and how these differ from those used for drilling oil and gas wells.
+This course provides an overview of geothermal energy, focusing on the concepts, equipment, materials, technologies, techniques and practices involved in drilling geothermal wells and how these differ from those used for drilling oil and gas wells.
 It is meant to provide insights into factors to consider in designing and engineering a geothermal well in relation to the type of geothermal system being developed.
-Geothermal well planning, with focus on rig selection, consumable materials and the tools/equipment that will be involved in the geosthermal well construction process will also be discussed.
+Geothermal well planning, with focus on rig selection, consumable materials and the tools/equipment that will be involved in the geothermal well construction process will also be discussed.

 Why You Should Attend